PGIM Global High Yield Fund, Inc (NYSE:GHY) Announces $0.11 Monthly Dividend

-PGIM Global High Yield Fund, Inc (NYSE:GHY – Get Rating) declared a monthly dividend on Wednesday, June 1st, Wall Street Journal reports.
-Stockholders of record on Friday, July 15th will be paid a dividend of 0.105 per share on Friday, July 29th.
-This represents a $1.26 annualized dividend and a dividend yield of 10.06%.
-The ex-dividend date is Thursday, July 14th.
+PGIM Global High Yield Fund, Inc (NYSE:GHY – Get Rating) announced a monthly dividend on Thursday, June 2nd, Wall Street Journal reports.
+Stockholders of record on Friday, August 12th will be paid a dividend of 0.105 per share on Wednesday, August 31st.
+This represents a $1.26 dividend on an annualized basis and a dividend yield of 10.06%.
+The ex-dividend date is Thursday, August 11th.

-PGIM Global High Yield Fund has raised its dividend payment by an average of 16.7% annually over the last three years.
+PGIM Global High Yield Fund has increased its dividend payment by an average of 16.7% per year over the last three years.

 PGIM Global Short Duration High Yield Fund, Inc is a closed ended fixed income mutual fund launched and managed by PGIM Investments LLC.
 The fund is co-managed by PGIM Fixed Income.
 It invests in fixed income markets across the globe.
 The fund primarily invests in high yield fixed income instruments of varying maturities that are rated Ba1 or lower by Moody's Investors Service, Inc or BB+ or lower by Standard & Poor's Ratings Services.